Mister-Gee/test_project/README.md

 This installs all the npm packages

-In the project directory, you can run to start the application:
+Then run the following command to start the application:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\

 ### `npm run build`